nathaliarudi/nathaliarudi/README.md

-👋 About Me <br>
-Welcome to my GitHub profile!
+Welcome to my GitHub profile! <br>

 🎓 Bachelor's Student in Data Science<br>
 I am passionate about uncovering insights and driving decisions through data.
 Currently, I am in the process of building a strong foundation in analytics and programming.